10anshika/Blockchain-based-community-micro-insurance-dapp/README.md

 🚀 24 Hours.
 One Global Problem.
 One Breakthrough Solution. 🌍

-At the Aptos Blockchain Hackathon, our team — Mishra Anshika, Tanmay Kunjir, Ojas Lanjekar — built a micro-insurance platform for underserved communities living on just $2–$5/day.
+At the Aptos Blockchain Hackathon, our team: Mishra Anshika, Tanmay Kunjir, Ojas Lanjekar — built a micro-insurance platform for underserved communities living on just $2–$5/day.

 💡 In one sprint, we shipped:
 ✅ Automated claims processing